 If you’ve heard that olive oil and avocados can be beneficial for skin health, but weren’t sure why, there are several reasons.
 They are both rich in fatty acids, and vitamins A and E. Essential fatty acids are part and parcel of healthy cell membranes and help create our skin’s natural oil barrier.
 They keep skin looking supple and youthful because they help with hydration.
 Fatty acids can also reduce inflammation, which aids in the relief of a number of skin ailments, like acne.

 Another thing olive oil and avocados have in common is that they contain antioxidants like lutein, which has been shown to help protect skin from the damage that can be caused by ultraviolet (UV) light.
-That, of course, is not only an asset in the fight against skin disease, but also helps to lessen early signs of aging like wrinkles.
+That, of course, is not only an asset in the fight against skin disease, but also helps to lessen wrinkles.
 On a side note, you could even go full Sophia Loren and take an olive oil bath by pouring a few cap-fuls of the stuff while filling your tub with water.
 There’s no guarantee that you’ll end up looking like that goddess Sophia, though.
 And in fact, you should be careful getting in and out of the bath if you do add olive oil because the only sure thing is that it will be extra slippery.

 But let’s get back to the recipe at hand, which is just for your face, and still has another active ingredient: plain yogurt.
 That’s right, plain yogurt.
 Or is it so plain after all?
 When yogurt is applied to the skin it can dissolve dead skin cells due to the lactic acid it contains, and prepare the skin to absorb the nourishing elements of the other ingredients.
 So let’s get to making this mask, shall we?